Book Now

 • A Trekking Leader or guide and an assistant guide, depending on group size

-• Assistance guide (depending on group size)
+• Assistance guide (depending on group size if more than 6 clients, one assitance guide )

 • Daily freshly cooked meals three times a day( Breakfast, Lunch & Dinner)